-What’s your borrowing power?
+What’s your borrowing power for a home loan?
 Before you set your heart on that waterfront mansion, use our borrowing calculator to crunch the numbers and work out how much you’ll be able to borrow - and pay back!

 Results from this calculation are estimates only as individual institutions apply different formulas.
 Actual repayments will depend on your individual circumstances and interest rate changes.

 Figuring out roughly what a bank or credit union will lend you for a home loan is the first step in the home buying process.
 Afterall, you don’t want to find the perfect home only to find out that you won’t be able to get the money to fund purchasing it.
 To help you get an estimate of how much you’ll be able to borrow plug a few of your personal finance facts into our home loan borrowing calculator above.
 It will give you a good idea of how much you’re able to borrow and successfully pay back on your home loan each month based on your budget so that when it comes time to shortlist the properties in your desired Aussie neighbourhood you have a good idea that you’ll be approved for a loan.